think-in-universe/near-tee-rng/contracts/tee-rng/README.md

 - All sensitive methods are protected by worker verification and codehash approval
 - Worker registration requires valid TEE attestation and collateral
-- Access control is managed through codehash verification
+- Random number generation access control is managed through codehash verification
 - Owner-only administrative and upgrade functions
 - All critical actions are logged and important events are emitted